Maxine964/MangePortfolio.github.io/content/authors/admin/_index.md

 Welcome to Mange’s portfolio!
 I am a Bioinformatics Analyst with a background in biotechnology and biopharmaceuticals.
 Here, you can explore my detailed research projects, professional experience, and contributions to the scientific community.
 Additionally, discover more about my interests and activities beyond my academic work by exploring my social media profiles.

-Feel free to explore and reach out if you have any questions or collaboration ideas.😃
+Feel free to explore and reach out if you have any questions or collaboration ideas 😃